Improved perturbative QCD study of the decay $B_c^+ \to \eta_c L^+$: Introduction

 \section{Introduction}

-It is well known that, disparate from the $b\bar b$ and $c\bar c$ states, the $B_c$ meson is flavor-antisymmetric while unique since it is the only ground state containing two different heavy quarks $b$ and $c$ simultaneously~\cite{Brambilla:2004wf,Brambilla:2010cs}.
-Peculiar to the more extensively studied $B_u$, $B_d$, and $B_s$ mesons, both constituents in a $B_c$ meson can decay separately, which offers a precious opportunity to expand our understanding of heavy $B$-meson physics through thoroughly exploring the more rich and complicated quantum chromodynamics (QCD) in the perturbative and nonperturbative regimes.
-Thus, the weak decays of the $B_c$ meson has prompted significant theoretical and experimental interest since its first discovery at Tevatron in 1998~\cite{CDF:1998axz,CDF:1998ihx}.
+It is well known that, disparate from the $b\bar b$ and $c\bar c$ states, the $B_c$ meson is flavor antisymmetric while unique since it is the only ground state containing two different heavy quarks $b$ and $c$ simultaneously~\cite{Brambilla:2004wf,Brambilla:2010cs}.
+Peculiar to the more extensively studied $B_u$, $B_d$, and $B_s$ mesons, both constituents in a $B_c$ meson can decay separately, which offers a precious opportunity to expand our understanding of heavy $B$-meson physics through thoroughly exploring the more rich and complicated QCD in the perturbative and nonperturbative regimes.
+Thus, the weak decays of the $B_c$ meson has prompted significant theoretical and experimental interest since its first discovery at the Tevatron in 1998~\cite{CDF:1998axz,CDF:1998ihx}.